#WestWing Creator Aaron Sorkin Comments On A Possible Reboot

 With reboot fever hitting Netflix and now network television, it was just a matter of time before someone asked West Wing creator Aaron Sorkin on microphone if he would consider bringing West Wing back to television.
-Initially, when NBC Entertainment chairman Bob Greenblatt asked Sorkin, he essentially said not right now, but it seems maybe he has come around.
+Initially, when NBC Entertainment Chairman Bob Greenblatt asked Sorkin the same question a while back, he essentially said not right now, but it seems maybe he has come around.

-Vulture says that this week, Aaron Sorkin was a guest on the podcast The West Wing Weekly hosted by West Wing‘s own Joshua Malina and film composer Hrishikesh Hirway, and he was asked if West Wing might get a reboot.
+According to Vulture, Aaron Sorkin was a guest on the podcast, The West Wing Weekly, hosted by West Wing‘s own Joshua Malina and film composer Hrishikesh Hirway, and he was asked if West Wing might get a reboot.
 Malina and Hirway played a question from West Wing star Bradley Whitford for Sorkin.

 “Would you ever consider bringing some characters back?”